BurhanH/tic-tac-toe/README.md

 3) Double-click on any square will add 'O' into a square. <br>
 4) Triple-click on any square will make a square empty. <br>

-# How to it looks like
+# How it looks like

 ![Start page](https://github.com/BurhanH/tic-tac-toe/raw/master/sample_one.png "Start page") <br>